tsrines/node-js-promises/README.md

 Here's where we'll start using the knex library.
 In addition to the high level abstraction that it provides as an ORM, the other nice thing about knex is that it's API methods are all promisified.
 So whereas we'd normally have to interact with our database using callbacks (because database operations are almost always asynchronous), here we can use Promises instead.
 Nice!

 So let's do this.
+First, we'll need to create a database — let's call it `promise-test`.
+To create this database with PostgresQL, we can simply run `createdb promise-test`.
+(If that doesn't work, make sure that you have PostgresQL installed correctly.)

-Let's start by commenting out or removing the code we were just playing with, and starting over.
+Now let's comment out or remove the code we were just playing with so that we can start over.
 Again, let's think about what are steps are.
 What we need to do is:

 1. Check to see if we have the needed table in our database; if not, create it.
 2. Fetch the list of markets from the USDA servers.